xrrhythmsuk/xruk-player/assets/tunes/stolen.md

+A new XR Rhythms tune “borrowed” rather more directly than the others.

+The difficulty mostly comes from us feeling the song as double time, so breaks will go twice as fast as usual:

+instead of *1 and 2 and 3 and 4 and*, it’s *1 2 3 4 1 2 3 4*

+A helpful tip is to start the snares off first to get everyone in time.

 **Sign:** Fingers past your eyes

 ## Background

-**Name:** A new XR Rhythms tune “borrowed” rather more directly than the others.

 **Musical background:** Sounds like any number of Olodum songs ([example](https://youtu.be/A3o30YJiWsc)), but specifically taken from [this song](https://youtu.be/0Pq8vOVbvzs) by the Colombian band Aainjaa.

-The difficulty mostly comes from us feeling the song as double time, so breaks will go twice as fast as usual:

-instead of *1 and 2 and 3 and 4 and*, it’s *1 2 3 4 1 2 3 4*

-A helpful tip is to start the snares off first to get everyone in time.

 **Sign:** like a cartoon burglar mask